Skip to main content

 Coldstart: xxxms

-1. Log in to the Tencent Cloud Development Platform/Cloud Functions
+1. Log in to TCB/cloud function

 2. In the function list, click Provisioned Management in the Operation column of the target function